Chart Color Schemes

 Craigieburn - South lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Craigieburn - South's population is 24,379 as of Aug 2025.
-This represents an increase of 2,706 people since the 2021 Census, which reported a population of 21,673.
-The growth was inferred from ABS data showing an estimated resident population of 24,086 in June 2024 and an additional 321 validated new addresses since the Census date.
-This results in a density ratio of 2,046 persons per square kilometer, higher than the national average assessed by AreaSearch.
-Craigieburn - South's growth of 12.5% since the 2021 census exceeds both the national average (8.6%) and state averages, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 58.8% to overall population gains during recent periods, with natural growth and interstate migration also being positive factors.
+Craigieburn - South's population was around 24,379 as of Nov 2025.
+This reflected an increase of 2,706 people since the 2021 Census, which reported a population of 21,673.
+The change was inferred from ABS estimated resident population of 24,086 in June 2024 and additional 321 validated new addresses since the Census date.
+This resulted in a density ratio of 2,046 persons per square kilometer, above national averages assessed by AreaSearch.
+Craigieburn - South's growth of 12.5% since the 2021 census exceeded both national (8.9%) and state averages, marking it as a regional growth leader.
+Overseas migration contributed approximately 58.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population projections indicate exceptional growth, placing Craigieburn - South in the top 10 percent of national statistical areas.
-By 2041, the area is expected to grow by 18,460 persons, representing a total increase of 74.5% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with base year 2022.
+For areas not covered by this data, AreaSearch utilised VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+By 2041, exceptional growth was predicted with an expected increase of 18,460 persons, reflecting a total increase of 74.5% over the 17-year period based on latest annual ERP population numbers.

 Frequently Asked Questions - Population